Here are some manual testing interview questions and answers.

 14. What is the difference between system testing and integration testing?

-For system testing, the entire system as a whole is checked, whereas for integration testing, the interaction between the individual modules are tested.
+For system testing, the entire system as a whole is checked, whereas, for integration testing, the interaction between the individual modules is tested.

 15. Explain the term bug.